marcus1337/spadesTDD/README.md

 # spadesTDD
-Spades library code made with Test-Driven-Development (TDD).
+Spades library code made (partially) with Test-Driven-Development (TDD).

 ## How to Build